AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
-* Shape: The Hidden Geometry of Information, Biology, Strategy, Democracy, and Everything Else, Jordan Ellenberg
+* Tokyo Vice, Jake Adelstein
+* The Wonder, Emma Donoghue

 ## The Backlog
-* The Wonder, Emma Donoghue
 * The Starless Sea, Erin Morgenstern
 * Educated, Tara Westover
 * 1Q84, Haruki Murakami